kalina-kalina/capstone_project/README.md

 > Images taken from [fragrantica.com](https://www.fragrantica.com/perfume/Chlo-/Love-Story-26227.htmll)

-WHen users vote for a given perfume, it's not required to mark each aspect.
+When users vote for a given perfume, it's not required to mark each aspect.
 Unfortunatelly, it couses an inbalance in ratings (the number of grades for each column does not have to be correlated with the general number of votes).

 ### Most important steps in Data Cleaning: